VISA / Residing in Japan

 A3: We do not accept your visa application if your previous application was rejected and you will apply for the same purpose of visit within six months from the rejection.
 This is because if, for example, we accept the same application the day after it was rejected, the circumstances of the applicant would not change so that the result of examination would be the same.
 However, we sometimes accept re-applications within six months in cases where your circumstances have changed significantly after the rejection, and travel to Japan is necessary for humanitarian reasons.
 Consult with the Japanese Embassy or Consulate where you plan to apply for the visa before making the application.

-Q4: Can I pay visa issuance fees with a credit card?
+Q4: Can I pay visa issuance fees with a credit card or a check?

 A4: Under the laws and regulations of Japan, fees must be paid in cash using the local currency.
 Be aware that you cannot pay the fees using credit cards or checks.
 You will not be required to pay visa issuance fees if the visa is not issued.